-The black and white analysis followed along the same lines as the color metric.
+The black and white analysis followed the same lines as the color metric.
 While many other mini printers struggled to produce decent quality grayscale photographs, the IVY kicked out images with resolution comparable to the low-end desktop machines.
 In many ways, producing a quality black and white is more demanding than the color counterpart, so a result like this was surprising and impressive.

-It only prints on one kind of self-developing paper (ZINK), and in just the 2" x 3" format.
-It did kick out prints relatively fast at 40 seconds, but it can only hold 10 sheets of paper in its internal tray.
+It only prints on one kind of self-developing paper (ZINK) and in just the 2" x 3" format.
+It did kick out prints relatively fast at 40 seconds, but it can only hold ten sheets of paper in its internal tray.

 Again, the IVY looks pretty bad in comparison to desktop printers.
-However, it's capabilities are on par with what the other mini printers can do.
+However, its capabilities are on par with what the other mini printers can do.
 Moreover, it does them in a smaller, sleeker package.

-It cost $0.50 per photo to print with this model.
-While that doesn't seem like too much money, consider that the desktop printers' cost per print is often less and they are printing an image that is twice the size.
+It costs $0.50 per photo to print with this model.
+While that doesn't seem like too much money, consider that the desktop printers' cost per print is often less, and they are printing an image that is twice the size.

-As far as printers go, you will be hard pressed to find a machine that is easier to get up and running than the Canon Ivy.
+As far as printers go, you will be hard-pressed to find a machine that is easier to get up and running than the Canon IVY.
 Seriously, if you know how to download an app onto your phone and how to make a connection to a device using Bluetooth, then you're going to be printing in less than 5 minutes.

 — Nick Miley, Jason Peters and Austin Palmer